 Academic Advising and Forms

-You are one of approximately 1,500 undergraduate students enrolled in the School of Management.
 The SOM Advising Office can be of invaluable help to you throughout your years at Binghamton.
 We recommend that you visit the Advising Office on two particular occasions: when you wish to officially declare your concentration if you are a management major, and at the beginning of your senior year, when you are advised to complete a seventh-semester check of your completed coursework and remaining requirements.
 In addition, you are strongly encouraged to seek advisement whenever you have a question concerning your degree program.

 The Undergraduate Advising Office

 The School of Management Advising Office is located in Academic A, room 142.
 The Advising Office should be the first point of contact for any questions or problems that may arise.
 Appointments are rarely needed and the Advising staff can usually answer your questions on a walk-in basis.
 If necessary, an appointment may be made for situations requiring lengthy discussion.
 The SOM Academic Advising Office is designed to be a one-stop service for all current and future students.
 The office is staffed by two professional advisors and several staff and peer assistants, and is open daily from 8:30 a.m. to 5 p.m.
 (Summers 8 a.m. to 4 p.m.)
 Students are invited to visit whenever the need arises.
-Contact with an advisor can also be made via e-mail at firstname.lastname@example.org or email@example.com, by Instant Message (somadvising), or by calling 607-777-2316.
+Contact with an advisor can also be made via e-mail at email@example.com or firstname.lastname@example.org or by calling 607-777-2316.

 Academic Advising also provides students with all the information and tools needed to navigate the curriculum successfully.
 Advice on course selection, choice of major, study abroad, internships and general info about Binghamton University and the School of Management are readily available.
 We also connect with the Placement Director to provide assistance in the internship and job search process.
-The links on this page show the most commonly used resources and forms.

 Prospective students are welcome to contact us anytime or to visit the office during campus visits.
 The Prospective Students pages on the SOM website also provide lots of useful information.